heckerpowered/Mixin-Interface/README.md

 ## Mixin Template Library
 Mixin Template Library is an header-only library and is designed to be easy to use, have no security vulnerability and efficient.

+### Requirements
+Mixin Template Library requires C++ 20, and is tested only on the MSVC compiler.

 ### Features
 - Compile time string encryption (run-time decryption)
 - Concepts